Learn and grow with Cooking Matters' Volunteer Professional Development!

 “Cooking Matters helps me to be a better listener, helps me learn to slow down and go at other peoples paces, helps me appreciate differences and diversity.
 Teaching a class is very refreshing and it helps me to build my soft skills.”
 Volunteer Instructor

 Since volunteers are key to our success, we would like to provide you with a regular opportunity to engage in additional opportunities to expand your knowledge and skills.
-We are planning a quarterly selection of webinars and in-person sessions (at our downtown location, or potentially offsite) for the coming year.
-Upcoming volunteer professional development trainings include:
+We have planned a quarterly selection of webinars and in-person sessions for the coming year.
+Access the schedule and past webinar recordings here.

 Saturday, 5/18/19 [In Person]: Farm Tour and Farm-to-Table Lunch